FAIRsharing/json-schema-tools/README.md

 #### Separating syntactic and semantic layers:
 ![alt text](assets/separation_of_concerns.png "Separation of semantic and syntactic concerns")

-In order to cope with the semantic and syntactic concerns, schemas were separated using context files inspired by the **JSON-LD** specification.
-Each schema is bound to a set of context files (through mapping files) that deliver the ontology tags describing the object properties.
+In order to cope with the semantic and syntactic constrains, the semantic layer was separated from the schemas and included in context files inspired by the **JSON-LD** specification.
+Each schema is bound to a set of context files (through mapping files) that deliver the ontology tags describing the object and its properties.
+This allows to easily extend an existing schema or network with new vocabulary terms and to have different vocabulary systems living side by side.

-<br/> The purpose of this repository is to provide a python 3 toolkit that help users create, compare, merge and export these schemas and their associated context files in order to
-increase the existing pool of **machine** and **human readable models** that represent **syntactic** and **semantic constrains of metadata**.
+The purpose of this repository is to provide a python 3 toolkit that help users create, compare, merge and export these schemas and their associated context files in order to increase the existing pool of **machine** and **human readable models** that represent **syntactic** and **semantic constrains of metadata**.
 <br/> This is very important, especially in the context of data **Findability**, **Accessibility**, **Integrability** and **Reusablity** ([FAIR](https://www.nature.com/articles/sdata201618))
 where a lot of representations are still too verbose and lack machine readable formats.